Get an instant quote

 What are Machining Tolerances?

-While CNC machines are renowned for their exceptional precision, achieving absolute perfection is impossible—there will always be a slight deviation between the final part and drawing.
-Machining Tolerances is essentially the amount of deviation allowed in a part’s dimension from the intended design when machined.
-These tolerances are critical, as they ensure machined parts fit together correctly, function as intended, and meet required performance standards.
+While CNC machines are extremely precise, achieving absolute perfection with any process is impossible—there will always be a small dimensional variation between the finished part and the original drawing.
+The amount of deviation allowed in a part’s dimension from the intended design is known as machining tolerance.
+These tolerances are critical, as they ensure machined parts fit together correctly, function as intended and meet required performance standards.

-ISO 2768 is an international standard that provides general metric tolerances (mm) for linear and angular dimensions without individual tolerance indications, grouped into four tolerance classes:
+ISO 2768 is an international standard that provides general tolerances for linear and angular dimensions in millimeters, so you don’t have to specify a tolerance for every dimension.
+It divides tolerances into four classes:

 • Fine (f)